permazen/permazen/README.md

 Permazen attempts to address all of these issues.
 It does so by treating the database as just a _sorted key/value store_ and implementing everything else in Java:

   * Encoding/decoding of field values
-  * Referential integrity; forward/reverse delete cascades
+  * Referential integrity; forward/reverse cascades
   * Indexes (simple and composite)
   * Query views
   * Schema management
   * Change notification
   * Validation queues
+  * "Offline" data
   * Command line interface
   * GUI database editor